-Rasburicase is used in the treatment of ovarian cancer, blood cancer, hemorrhagic cystitis and methotrexate toxicity
+Rasburicase is used in the treatment and prevention of high blood levels of uric acid

 How it works

-Rasburicase, a urate-oxidase enzyme, works by eliminating the excess uric acid that is produced when cancer cells are destroyed.
+Rasburicase works by removing excess uric acid from the body, which is produced when cancer cells are destroyed during chemotherapy.

 Common side effects